About Diabetes in Pregnancy

 Diagnosis

 Gestational diabetes in general does not cause any symptoms or discomfort to mothers.
 For this reason during prenatal care, mothers have a glucose tolerance test at 24-28 weeks.
-If this test is positive, the provider will order a longer glucose tolerance test (over a three hour period).
-If you have a history of Gestational Diabetes, this test will be ordered at your first prenatal visit.
+If this test is positive, the provider will order a longer glucose tolerance test (over a three-hour period).
+If you have a history of gestational diabetes, this test will be ordered at your first prenatal visit.

 Complications

+How can gestational diabetes affect my pregnancy?
 Usually, gestational diabetes is a very mild disorder for mother, but can cause some other complications throughout pregnancy:

 Mother